isomerpages/moe-ast-moehc/_explore/Beginnings of Education/Learning in the 19th and Early 20th Century.md

 <div>

 <p>
 Bras Basah Road was the site of several schools set up by missionaries.
-These included St Joseph’s Institution, formerly known as St John’s School in 1852, and the first Convent of the Holy Infant Jesus school, known as Town Convent in 1854.
+These included St Joseph’s Institution, formerly known as St John’s School in 1852, and the first Convent of the Holy Infant Jesus school, known as Town Convent in 1854.<br><br>

+-image-<br>
+<b>St John’s School (1852).</b><br>
+Arshak C Galstaun Collection, courtesy of National Archives of Singapore.br><br>

+-image-<br>
+<b>Town Convent (1854).</b><br>
+Lim Kheng Chye Collection, courtesy of National Archives of Singapore.

 </p>